omidfarhang/omid.dev/content/posts/2015-10-09-all-the-worlds-a-stagefright.en.md

   7. The vulnerability that the fix will eventually fix evolves so that the fix doesn't fix it any more.
   8. Google says “la la la can't hear you”.

-Read the whole story at: <a href="http://timesofindia.indiatimes.com/tech/tech-news/Google-has-lost-control-of-Android/articleshow/49284966.cms" target="_blank">The Times of India</a>
+Read the whole story at: [The Times of India](http://timesofindia.indiatimes.com/tech/tech-news/Google-has-lost-control-of-Android/articleshow/49284966.cms)